A Retrospective Look at the Disappointment of Pokémon BDSP

 New Pokémon and Alternative Forms

 There have been a lot of new games since Diamond and Pearl hit shelves in 2007.
-As a result, there are nearly double the roster of catch-able monsters now, it would make a world of difference to include some of these newer Pokémon that can call Sinnoh their home too, especially considering the game is in dire need of certain types(I’m looking at you Fire Type).
-There have also been regional variants of existing monsters that have been introduced which would be cool to see included.
+As a result, there are nearly double the roster of catch-able monsters now.
+It would have made a world of difference to include some of these newer Pokémon that could call Sinnoh their home too.
+Especially considering the game is in dire need of certain types (I’m looking at you Fire Type).
+There have also been regional variants of existing monsters that have been introduced which would’ve been cool to see included.
 Battling Tourist trainers from Alola like Sun and Moon had for Kantonian forms would keep battling interesting and see the return of fan favourites like Alolan Meowth and Galarian Zigzagoon.

 Mystery Gift Events